 Ershui Assembly Hall 二水公會堂 is located in Èrshuǐ 二水, a small town at the very southern edge of Changhua 彰化, on the border with both Yúnlín 雲林 (to the south) and Nántóu 南投 (to the east).
 It is one of approximately 70 assembly halls built all around Taiwan to accommodate large public gatherings during the Japanese colonial era.
 This particular example was built in 1930 and is one of three remaining in Changhua.
 The other two—in Changhua City 彰化市 and Lukang 鹿港—are both fully restored heritage properties open to the public, but the smaller Ershui Assembly Hall has been derelict for years, a consequence of a long-running legal dispute between the landlord and local government complicating preservation efforts.

 The characters emblazoned on the front of the building read Zhōngshān Hall 中山堂1 but this was not the original name.
-If you look closely at the photograph you can see a circular outline where a sign would have been mounted.
+If you look closely at the photograph you can see a circular outline around the central character, almost certainly where something would have been mounted.
 I strongly suspect this would have been a plate inscribed with the Ershui city emblem (shìhuī 市徽), a convention outlined in a previous post about the nearby Fenyuan Town Hall.
 I went looking for archival footage of the hall but found nothing online to confirm this hunch.
 One of the benefits of conferring heritage status on a building is that at least some amount of proper research will be done—but in this case all I’ve got to go on is the work of Taiwanese bloggers also interested in local history and culture.

 The assembly hall2 was constructed between the older, unplanned Qing dynasty era settlement and the newer, more modern area around Ershui Station 二水車站, which opened in 1905.
 This reflects a common urban planning pattern in the Japanese colonial era: grafting an area of wider streets (often on a grid) and institutional buildings (e.g. post offices, police stations, government offices, etc.) onto an existing town3.
 As expected, the old assembly hall was constructed next to an assortment of other civic buildings, among them a police station and several wooden dormitories.
 Google Street View records indicate the police station was still present in 2012—so the unkempt meadowland immediately adjacent to the assembly hall has only been empty for a few years.

 I didn’t expect to be able to take a peek inside the old assembly hall, particularly not after jumping the fence around the side and arousing the attention of two Taiwanese men playing catch on a bare patch of ground next to the fire station, which is still in use.
-I put on a smile and asked if it was alright to go take a look and, after glancing at one another, the man closer to me nodded his assent.
+I put on a smile and asked if it was alright to go take a look and, after glancing at one another, the man closer to me assented with a curt nod.
 Stepping through the weeds, I went around back and had a look inside the assembly hall and a small wooden building with a surprisingly interesting history.

 - After the Kuomintang arrived in Taiwan they enacted a policy of re-sinicization that involved—among other things—renaming major streets, buildings, parks, and sometimes entire settlements after various elements of party ideology.
 “Zhongshan” commemorates Sun Yat-sen, first president and founding father of the Republic of China, and pretty much every public hall in Taiwan was given this same, unimaginative name. ↩